How much do you know about the instinct?

 However, it’s not often that a mirror gets held up to my lifetime of relationship failure.

 Because that’s what happened when I discovered the hero instinct.
 I ended up learning more about myself than I bargained for.

-Since I discovered the hero instinct, I’ve written extensively about it and other key biological drivers of male behavior on ideapod.com.
+Since I discovered the hero instinct, I’ve written extensively about it and other key biological drivers of male behavior on my website, ideapod.com.

 I think instincts are powerful drivers of human behavior.